applications open today for the award-winning tentacle zone incubator for underrepresented founders

 This year’s incubator will expand on the success of the 2021 programme, offering places to early stage developers from underrepresented groups, including but not limited to, POC, lower socioeconomic backgrounds, LGBTQ+, underrepresented genders, people with disabilities and neurodiversities.
 Applicants should be working on their first game and need focused support and networks to help take their game and business to the next stage.

-The four month virtual programme starts this April and will include mentoring and weekly sessions hosted by over 45 different industry experts, including Des Gayle from Fellow Traveller, Nusrat Shah, COO of Exient, and Rami Ismail from Gamedev.world, alongside Payload Studios and residents of the Tentacle Zone community.
+The four month virtual programme starts this April and will include mentoring and weekly sessions hosted by over 45 different industry experts, including Des Gayle from Fellow Traveller, Nusrat Shah and Rami Ismail from Gamedev.world, alongside Payload Studios and residents of the Tentacle Zone community.
 The programme will include five tracks, co-curated with participants, industry and the incubator’s academic partner, University of Greenwich.
 The various strands of content include business and finance; team building; design, development and production; marketing and PR, and pitching and public speaking.

 All participants will be matched with an industry mentor and benefit from peer-to-peer learning and networking.
 The incubator will culminate with a showcase where the 2022 cohort will present their games and studios to investors, media and the wider industry.